wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-monitor-storage-account.md

 Until you configure monitoring for a storage account, no monitoring data is collected, and the metrics charts on the dashboard and **Monitor** page are empty.

-After you set the monitoring levels and retention policies, you can choose which of the available metrics to monitor in the Azure Management Portal, and which metrics to plot on metrics charts.
+After you set the monitoring levels and retention policies, you can choose which of the available metrics to monitor in the [Azure management portal](https://manage.windowsazure.cn), and which metrics to plot on metrics charts.
 A default set of metrics are displayed at each monitoring level.
 You can use **Add Metrics** to add or remove metrics from the metrics list.

 Metrics are stored in the storage account in four tables named $MetricsTransactionsBlob, $MetricsTransactionsTable, $MetricsTransactionsQueue, and $MetricsCapacityBlob.
 For more information, see [About Storage Analytics Metrics](http://msdn.microsoft.com/zh-cn/library/azure/hh343258.aspx).